We Are Freetown

-Freetown Collective released its debut album entitled “Born in Darkness” in 2018 amidst overwhelmingly critical acclaim.
-The band’s single with renowned DJ Private Ryan entitled “Feel The Love” occupied the #2 spot on Apple Music’s Top 100 songs (in Trinidad and Tobago) list for 6 weeks in February and March 2020.
-In 2022, the band released “World on Fire” with soca superstars DJ Private Ryan and Patrice Roberts.
+In 2018, Freetown Collective released its critically acclaimed debut album, Born in Darkness.
+The band continued to dominate regional charts with “Feel The Love,” a collaboration with renowned DJ Private Ryan, which held the #2 position on Apple Music’s Top 100 Songs in Trinidad and Tobago for six consecutive weeks in early 2020.
+In 2022, they released “World on Fire” alongside DJ Private Ryan and soca superstar Patrice Roberts.

 “a spiritual experience, an expression of your truest, deepest emotions: whether it’s the most joy or the most sadness you can feel.
 When we perform, there are no barriers between anyone present, the space becomes a place to rekindle love and heal old wounds, and for all hearts to let down their walls and beat as freely as they were made to.”